saralinnealindh/delta-updates-for-embedded-systems/README.md

     $ make build
     $ make flash-image

+When executing the second command one will get a prompt asking if this version should be set as the currently running one, to which you may respond `y`.
+This functionality exists as some rudimentary way of keeping track of versions when creating a patches.

 ### Modify the program to flash another LED
-In order to have get a patch we need to upgrade the program, which one easily can create by modifying which LED light is flashing.
+In order to have get a patch we need to create a new version of the program, which one easily can create by modifying which LED light is flashing.
+This is easiest done by opening up `delta-updates-for-embedded-systems/app/src/main.c` in ones editor of choice and replacing `#define LED0_NODE DT_ALIAS(led0)` with `#define LED0_NODE DT_ALIAS(led1)` (or some other LED).
+Then building with:

+    $ make build

 ### Create and flash the patch
+Creating a patch requires you to at some point have executed step 2 and 3, in order to have both a "currently running" and a "latest created" version of the software set.
+The patch created will contain instructions for to transform the former of these into the later.
+When the patch is created it may downloaded to the patch partition.
+These steps are performed with:

+    $ make create-patch
+    $ make flash-patch

+After executing the second command one will get a prompt asking if this version should be set as the currently running one.
+To this one might want to respond `y` if the upgrade was successful or `n` if it was not.

 ### Upgrade the firmware
+When the patch is downloaded to the patch partition and the program is flashing LED1 it is time to start the patching process, which one does by clicking button 1.
+The LED should stop blinking for a few seconds while its creating the new firmware and reboots, and then start up again doing whatever one modified the new program to do.